lse-ds105/ds105a-project-chadgpt/docs/index.md

 #### ❎ 2:Extracting Reddit recipes and ingredients

 -   Extracting the OP's comment containing the actual recipe posed a challenge.
 While we could use one of the Reddit API Keys to target all OP's comments, we faced difficulties isolating the specific comment with the desired recipe.
     -   To overcome this challenge, we made an assumption: The OP's comment we want will be LONGER all other comments by the OP.
-Through this, we are able to target the OP's original comment with ingredients and instructions.
+This proved to be a very powerful assumption as through this, we are able to target the OP's original comment with ingredients and instructions for all the posts on r/recipes.

 #### ❎ 3: Analysing Reddit recipes and ingredients